CiscoDevNet/ansible-dcnm/docs/cisco.dcnm.dcnm_vrf_module.rst

     #
     # Deleted:
     #   VRFs defined in the playbook will be deleted.
-    #   If no VRFs are provided in the playbook, all VRFs present on that DCNM fabric will be deleted.
+    #   If no VRFs are provided in the playbook, all VRFs present on that ND fabric will be deleted.
     #
     # Query:
-    #   Returns the current DCNM state for the VRFs listed in the playbook.
+    #   Returns the current ND state for the VRFs listed in the playbook.
     #
     # rollback functionality:
     # This module supports task level rollback functionality.
 If any task runs into failures, as part of failure
-    # handling, the module tries to bring the state of the DCNM back to the state captured in have structure at the
+    # handling, the module tries to bring the state of the ND back to the state captured in have structure at the
     # beginning of the task execution.
 Following few lines provide a logical description of how this works,
     # if (failure)
     #     want data = have data
-    #     have data = get state of DCNM
+    #     have data = get state of ND
     #     Run the module in override state with above set of data to produce the required set of diffs
-    #     and push the diff payloads to DCNM.
+    #     and push the diff payloads to ND.
     # If rollback fails, the module does not attempt to rollback again, it just quits with appropriate error messages.

     # ===========================================================================